Preparing for Your Appointment

 To help make your medical appointment more productive, we've compiled a list of things to think about and do before you go.

 - First, gather information on all the treatments you use or have used.
-These treatments may include antiperspirants, deodorants, and powders, as well as herbal or “alternative” remedies.
+These treatments may include antiperspirants, deodorants, and powders, as well as herbal or “natural” remedies.
 Think about how these products have worked, or not worked, for you.
 Make a list of these treatments along with information about their level of effectiveness.

 - Visit our Diagnosing Hyperhidrosis page.
 Print the worksheet provided and write down your answers to its questions.
-Bring the worksheet to your doctor appointment and use it to help explain how hyperhidrosis impacts your life.
+Bring the worksheet to your appointment and use it to help explain how hyperhidrosis impacts your life.

 - To help your medical professional determine your health risks, your genetic tendency toward hyperhidrosis, or whether you have any medical conditions that can cause secondary hyperhidrosis, note whether you or anyone in your family suffers from diabetes, anxiety disorders, or excessive sweating.
 Also, note the areas of your body affected by excessive sweating, such as hands, feet, underarms, head, or face.
 If you experience excessive sweating in any of these areas, you may have focal hyperhidrosis.
 The treatments described on this site are for focal hyperhidrosis.
 If you sweat excessively over much or all of your body, you may have generalized hyperhidrosis, which requires different types of treatment.
 Your healthcare provider will determine which type of excessive sweating you have and how to proceed.